Ultrasound

 Additionally, in its interventional role, ultrasound is increasingly useful for guiding the treatment of musculoskeletal injuries.
 Ultrasound enhances the precision of our treatments by allowing us to visualise the structure being treated and control the needle throughout the procedure.

 Our department is equipped with an ultrasound unit and staffed by doctors specialised in these techniques.
 As a diagnostic imaging technique, ultrasound is increasingly used in specialties such as traumatology and sports medicine.
-A view of a specialist’s hands, dressed in a blue coat and white gloves, holding the transducer of an ultrasound machine in his right hand while his left hand supports the upper part of the knee.

 How an ultrasound scan is performed?